reclaimhosting/docs/docs/Getting-Started-with-Reclaim-Hosting/Folder-Structures-In-cPanel.md

 ###Addon Domains

 It is possible that you purchased a second or third domain and want to add it to your cPanel account.
 The interface for this is in cPanel under Domains > Addon Domains and is similar to the Subdomain interface in that cPanel will also create a Document Root for the domain (typically based on the name of the domain) inside the public\_html folder.
-So if I add **newdomain.com** as an Addon Domain cPanel will create a folder named **newdomain.com** inside of public_html where I can now place files I want to host at that domain.
+So if I add **newdomain.com** as an Addon Domain, cPanel will create a folder named **newdomain.com** inside of public_html where I can now place files I want to host at that domain.
 Once a domain is added in Addon Domains it becomes available throughout cPanel for use, however the domain must be registered first either by Reclaim Hosting or with another domain registrar and the [nameservers](http://docs.reclaimhosting.com/Miscellaneous/Nameservers/) must point to Reclaim Hosting.